top of page

 Not at all, you are free to choose.
 We will provide you with GPX files in GPX1.0, GPX1.1 or GPX1.2 before the trip.
 You can decide on the day if you want to ride on your own or stay with the guide.
 You can change your mind at any time.

 Of course!
 We will have morning pre-ride briefs, explaining our route and next meeting point.
-You can stop for any reason and at any time and meet us further down the road.
+You can stop for any reason and at any time and meet us further along the route.
 We always wear headsets, if you break down or need assistance, just call.

-Absolutely, you're welcome to meet us along the route.
+Absolutely, you're welcome to meet us at a pre-arranged location along the route.

-But if you can't keep pace with the general group, you can use the GPX files we provide allowing you to self-navigate.
+But, if you can't keep pace with the general group, you can use the GPX files we provide, allowing you to self-navigate to meet us at the accommodation.

-The guide/s wear headsets should you need assistance or general support/back-up, just call them!
+The guide/s wear headsets should you need assistance or general support.

 This can depend on the route and the general group, but we usually try to stop hourly.
 You will probably find that you see so many beautiful views, you'll stop as frequently as you need.